 Sleeping

-During your pregnancy, you should think about where your baby is going to sleep.
-It’s a good idea to set up a safe sleep environment for your baby during late pregnancy, in case your baby is born early.
-Your health visitor can help advise you with this at your home antenatal visit from them.
+During your pregnancy, think about where your baby is going to sleep.
+We recommend creating a safe sleep environment for your baby during late pregnancy, in case of an early birth.
+Your health visitor or midwifery team can help advise you on this during your home antenatal visit.

-There are lots of options for sleeping and it can feel a bit overwhelming.
-It’s really important to do your research and consider what will be both practical for you and safe for your baby.
+The many options for sleeping can make it feel overwhelming.
+Research is crucial; consider what will be practical for you and safe for your baby.

-The following resources will help you to decide what’s best for you and your family:
+The following resources will help you decide what’s best for you and your family:

 Read more